-The Pacemakers would never vary much from the clattering guitar-dominated pop of their first singles, turning again to Mitch Murray for the follow-up, "I Like It," and remaking an old pop standard for their next effort, "You'll Never Walk Alone."
-It's not universally known that Gerry Marsden actually wrote much of the band's material, and he penned most of their subsequent hits, including "It's All Right" (their gutsiest and best performance) and "I'm the One".
+The Pacemakers would never vary much from the clattering guitar-dominated Pop of their first singles, turning again to Mitch Murray for the follow-up, "I Like It", and remaking an old Pop standard for their next effort, "You'll Never Walk Alone".
+It's not universally known that Gerry Marsden actually wrote much of the band's material, and he penned most of their subsequent hits, including "It's All Right" and "I'm the One".
 He also wrote "Don't Let the Sun Catch You Cryin'" (sharing credits with the rest of the group) and "Ferry Cross the Mersey", ballads that Martin embellished with light string arrangements.

-Original drummer Fred Marden died of cancer on December 9th, 2006.
+Original drummer Fred Marsden died of cancer on December 9th, 2006 at the age of 66.
 He had not re-joined the band when they re-formed in '74 and had given up the music business to be a telephone operator and later established the Pacemaker driving school.

 In 2012, Gerry Marsden was still appearing as Gerry And The Pacemakers and had a full touring schedule across the UK.
 They continued to perform in Europe and were still playing shows in England in 2016.
 Unfortunately, plans for 2017 were cut short on March 15th when Marsden collapsed onstage at a concert in Newport, South Wales.
 After telling the audience he was scheduled to undergo knee surgery the following week, Gerry was helped off stage and did not return.
 His Autumn Sixties Gold tour of England, Scotland and Wales was promoted as being his farewell tour, although he was still booked to play select dates in 2018.